California lawmakers seek to remove ‘he’ from state laws - News Break

 SACRAMENTO, Calif.
 (AP) — When California Gov. Gavin Newsom was searching for a new attorney general earlier this year, state Assemblywoman Rebecca Bauer-Kahan looked up the job requirements and made a surprising discovery: In many instances, the law assumed the attorney general is a man.

-Sprinkled throughout the state code were references to “he” and “him” and “his” when referring to the attorney general and other statewide elected officials, even though Vice President Kamala Harris had been the state’s first female attorney general and Eleni Kounalakis is the first woman elected as lieutenant governor.
+Sprinkled throughout the state code were references to “he” and “him” and “his” when referring to the attorney general and other statewide elected officials, even though Vice President Kamala Harris had been the state’s first female attorney general and Eleni Kounalakis is the first woman to be elected lieutenant governor.

 That will likely change after the state Legislature passed Bauer-Kahan’s bill Thursday to update laws governing statewide elected officials with gender-neutral terms.
-The bill now heads to Newsom, a Democrat, for his review.
+The bill now heads to Newsom for his review.

-“We have women serving in our highest offices, and the (sections) of the code referring to them only in the male pronoun was pretty shocking to me,” said Bauer-Kahan, a Democrat.
+“We have women serving in our highest offices, and the (sections) of the code referring to them only in the male pronoun was pretty shocking to me,” said Bauer-Kahan, a Democrat from Orinda.
 “It doesn’t represent where California is and where California is going.”

 In recent years, California has passed laws allowing a third gender option on state driver’s licenses, identification cards and birth certificates.
 Also Thursday, the Legislature approved a bill to allow people’s gender to be recorded as nonbinary on death certificates, a major source of data for public health research.

-A California law passed two years ago requires school districts to reissue high school diplomas to update peoples’ names and genders if they are different since graduation.
-This year, lawmakers are considering a bill by Democratic Assemblyman David Chiu that would do the same thing for college diplomas.
+A California law passed two years ago requires school districts to reissue high school diplomas to update a person’s name and gender if it is different since graduation.
+This year, lawmakers are considering a bill by Assemblyman David Chiu that would do the same thing for college diplomas.

 “It’s important to do this work,” Bauer-Kahan said.